 - Press the brake pedal to bring your vehicle to a complete standstill.
-Keep the brake pedal pressed. - 2.
+Keep the brake pedal pressed and shift into first gear when facing uphill or reverse (R) when facing downhill. - 2.
 If the sensors detect that your vehicle is on a slope, the system activates automatically. - 3.
 When you remove your foot from the brake pedal, your vehicle remains on the slope without rolling away for about two to three seconds.
-This hold time automatically extends if you are in the process of driving off. - Drive off in the normal manner.
+This hold time automatically extends if you are in the process of driving off. - 4.
+Drive off in the normal manner.
 The system releases the brakes automatically.